 - Documentation for eligibility should be current, preferably within the last three years.
 It is in a student's best interest to provide recent and relevant documentation because the provision of all reasonable accommodations and services is based upon assessment of the current impact of the student's disability on his/her academic performance.

 - Professionals conducting assessment and rendering diagnoses of a disability must be qualified to do so.
 Diagnostic reports should include the names, titles, and professional credentials (e.g., licensed psychologist) of the evaluators as well as the dates(s) of testing.
 Experience in working with an adult population is essential.
 The diagnostician must be impartial and not a family member.

 It is the student's responsibility to obtain and submit appropriate documentation for consideration.
 The student will bear the cost, if any, of obtaining such documentation.
 Pending receipt of documentation, the College reserves the right to deny services or accommodations until such documents are received and reviewed.

-Medaille College recognizes the importance of "service animals," as defined by the Americans with Disabilities Act (ADA), and the broader category of "emotional support animals," under the Fair Housing Act (FHA), which provide emotional support to individuals living with mental health impairments.
-Medaille is committed to allowing individuals with disabilities the use of a service animal on campus to facilitate their full participation and equal access to the College's programs and activities.
+Medaille College recognizes the importance of “service animals” as defined by the Americans with Disabilities Act (ADA), and the broader category of “emotional support animals” under the Fair Housing Act that provides emotional support to individuals living with mental health impairments.
+Medaille is committed to allowing individuals with disabilities the use of a Service Animal on campus to facilitate their full participation and equal access to the College’s programs and activities.

 A student may not bring an emotional support animal on campus without prior authorization.